Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 It serves a similar purpose as the router ACLs but offers more control on the filtering.
 Some firewalls also provide more features like intrusion detection, antivirus...

+#### Stateless firewall

+A stateless firewall operates on layer 3 and 4 of the OSI model.
-- **Packet filtering firewall** : similar to router ACLs, filter based on source/dest IP, port, protocol...
+It filters packets using predetermined rules based on the packet content : source/dest IP, port, protocol...
-- **Circuit-level gateway** : monitor TCP handshake, act as a proxy for the internal machine and allow only legitimate session traffic
-- **stateful inspection firewall** : examine data inside the packets and remember if the packet is part of a session (uses network performance)
-- **application-level firewall** : check data validity at application layer (for ex WAF for HTTP)
+It is very similar to router ACLs, and it does not take into consideration any previous packet in its decision.
+This means that it does not know if the packet under inspection is part of an ongoing connection or not.
+This makes it limited but quicker than other types of firewalls.

+#### Stateful firewall

+A stateful firewall also operates at layer 3 and 4 of the OSI model.
+It goes beyond the simple filtering based on predetermined rules of the stateless firewall.
+It also keeps track of ongoing connections in a state table.
+This allows to deny or allow all subsequent packets for a connection that was already accepted or denied.

+#### Proxy firewall

+A proxy firewall, also called application-level gateway, operates at layer 7 of the OSI model.
+It acts as an intermediary between a private network and the Internet, and inspects the content of each packet.
+It replaces the IP address of the internal machines by its own (acting like a NAT).
+Some application-level rules can be configured to filter the traffic.

+#### Next-generation firewall (NGFW)

+A next-gen firewall is the most advanced type of firewall, operating from layer 3 to layer 7 of the OSI model.
+It offers deep packet inspection and an intrusion prevention system blocking malicious traffic in real-time.
+It has SSL/TLS decryption capabilities, so it can inspect encrypted traffic and correlate it with threat intelligence.

+#### Host-based firewall

-- **host-based firewall** : software firewall installed on a computer to protect this computer only, for example Windows 10 built-in host-based firewall, or the "Zone Alarm" 3rd party firewall
+A host-based firewall is a software installed on a computer to protect this computer only.
+Common examples are the Windows Defender host-based firewall pre-installed on Windows or the "Zone Alarm" 3rd party firewall.

 ### IP Address Management (IPAM)